ywanyi/devdocs/mtf/mtf_entities/mtf_fixture.md

 title: Fixture
 ---

-An FTF fixture is a list of properties of the Magento {% glossarytooltip a9027f5d-efab-4662-96aa-c2999b5ab259 %}entity{% endglossarytooltip %} under test.
+An FTF fixture is a list of properties of the Magento [entity](https://glossary.magento.com/entity) under test.

-A fixture is represented as an {% glossarytooltip 8c0645c5-aa6b-4a52-8266-5659a8b9d079 %}XML{% endglossarytooltip %} file located in the `Fixture` directory that corresponds to a module in `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/functional`.
+A fixture is represented as an [XML](https://glossary.magento.com/xml) file located in the `Fixture` directory that corresponds to a module in `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/functional`.
 Example for `Widget`:

 -  `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/Widget/Test/Fixture/Widget.xml`